carmen-timpau/BBO-Capstone-Project/model_cards/model_card_D.md

 **(2)** that using the mean simple final regret as the primary ranking metric to identify the best-performing kernel-acquisition function pair for each black-box function directly translates into the kernel-acquisition function pair which would generate the highest-quality predicted next query point _via_ Bayesian Optimisation.

-These assumptions may represent good approximations for the given black-box functions, as implementing them effectively led to improvements in their maxima, driving considerable progress.
 Without these two assumptions, the Sobol candidates could not have been ranked and the next-query prediction for each unknown function could not have been selected.

 <br>